spectrocloud/librarium/content/docs/12.5-vertex/02-install-palette-vertex.md

 # Hardware Requirements

-This section lists hardware requirements for Palette Platform VMs for various capacity levels.
+This section lists resource requirements for Palette VerteX for various capacity levels.
 Capacity levels are defined as follows:

 <br />